Facts about the History of Illinois

 • Origin of the name - Named after The state of Illinois derives from the Illinois River.
 The river was named by the French explorer, Robert Cavelier Sieur de La Salle, in 1679 after the Native Indians who lived in the region.
 The word Illinois is translated from the Indian word "iliniwok," meaning "warriors"

-The facts about the History of Illinois provide concise details and a timeline crammed with historical facts and dates about important people, including State leaders and explorers with all of the major events and wars which effected the State.
-The early history and timeline of Illinois providing dates, facts and info about the history of the Seven Years War, the American Revolution, facts about the Indian Wars, the Civil War and facts about the Spanish American War.
-All of these important and significant facts about the State played a vital part in the History of Illinois.
+The History of Illinois provides facts and a timeline crammed with historical facts and dates about State leaders and explorers who impacted the History of the State of Illinois.
+The early history and timeline of Illinois providing significant facts in the History of Illinois.

 Facts about the History of Illinois

-The following details are helpful when compiling a fact sheet about the History of the State:
+Facts about Indians are helpful when compiling a fact sheet about the State:

 • Major Historic Events with a Timeline